Our Lady of Guidance: History

 In December 2011, EWTN featured the statue as the "oldest Marian Icon in the Philippines" in the program, "Mary: Mother of the Philippines".
 Father Patrick Peyton also once preached a sermon on the Family Rosary Crusade in the presence of the image.

-Coronation
+Canonical coronation

-The Marian image was episcopally crowned on Rizal Day, 30 December 1955 by the Apostolic Nuncio to the Philippines, Archbishop Egidio Vagnozzi.
+The Marian image was canonically crowned on Rizal Day, 30 December 1955 by the Apostolic Nuncio to the Philippines, Archbishop Egidio Vagnozzi.

 The statue was removed from the shrine and placed in the room of Pope John Paul II for the duration of his visit in early January 1995 for World Youth Day.

 On 14 January 2015, the image was again removed from Ermita Church and translated to the Apostolic Nunciature along Taft Avenue, where Pope Francis stayed during his visit to the Philippines and Sri Lanka.
 The icon was later present at Quirino Grandstand for the Pope's open-air Mass on 18 January.

 Archdiocesan shrine

 The church was granted archdiocesan shrine status in 2005 under former Archbishop of Manila Cardinal Gaudencio Rosales.
 The current parish priest and rector is the Reverend Monsignor Mario David Enríquez, who was installed on 16 July 2015.